-- Quotes and Words: There are some words that many people get because they help give courage, or symbolize the meaning of life.
+- Quotes and Words: There are some words that many people get because they help give courage or symbolize the meaning of life.
 Using an uncommon word that means the same as the word you want can help your tattoo stand out from the rest.
-Grab a thesaurus and look up similar definitions of the word you want.
-Translating your quote into another language, perhaps the language of your native country, is another idea.
+Grab a thesaurus and look up words with similar definitions to the word you want.
+Translating your quote into another language—perhaps the language of your native country—is another idea.

 - Combinations: Are there two different pictures you like, but both are over-used?
 You can combine them into one under-used but beautiful idea!
 I saw someone at a local tattoo parlor that combined two of the most popular ideas, roses and Irish four-leaf clovers, into a clover made completely out of bright purple roses.
 It sounds different, but it looked beautiful!

 - Hidden Meaning: Is there an object, idea or person that simply defines you?
-Maybe your first car, deceased grandmother or young child could be the base of your new body modification!
+Maybe your first car, your deceased grandmother, or your young child could be the basis of your new body modification!
 Hide the car in the center of the anchor, or put Grandma's name in cursive letters around the butterfly's wings.
 Since every child is special and different, think of what makes your baby unique and run with the idea!

-- Get Second Opinions: Ask a trusted friend or your tattoo artist if they can think of anything to help differentiate your body art from everyone's elses!
-Using new minds will give you a fresh perspective and confidence that your design will have character.
+- Get Second Opinions: Ask a trusted friend or your tattoo artist if they can think of anything to help differentiate your body art from everyone else's!
+Consulting with other minds will give you a fresh perspective and confidence that your design will have character.